amiti-17/MrDonaldsProject/README.md

     ![View of email with order that you have ordered](/src/image/imageForReadme/5.png 'Email with order and its  details')

+- One of the features of my project is the ability to edit any items in your order after you have selected them but before you have completed your order.
+This feature is not currently marked in the user interface, except that the mouse cursor changes to a pointer when you hover over an element that can be edited.

 - This project was initially created as a way to learn React.js and gain an understanding of how it works.
 This explains its appearance.
 However, as the project progressed, it became a valuable addition to my resume.
 Despite this, I have set a personal goal to implement a mobile version of the project.

 # If you wanna download the source code to your system, this some tips on how to run it: